-People who serve or take care of others experience barriers to self-care on a frequent basis.
+People who serve or take care of others face barriers to self-care frequently.

 At some point, most moms, dads, professional or unpaid caregivers, and people serving in ministry all find that caring for others interferes with caring for themselves in some way.

-It happens so often that it’s easy to begin thinking, “I’ll take better care of myself tomorrow” on a regular basis.
+It happens so often that it’s easy to think, “I’ll take better care of myself tomorrow,” regularly.

-Or, “I’ll tend to my needs when [special person] is better.”
+Or, “I’ll tend to my needs when [special person] no longer needs my service.”

 These statements are subtle ways of placing your personal needs under someone else’s individual needs.
 Putting your needs aside for another would be okay if caregiving or serving others were just for a couple of days.
 But in most cases, it’s not.